aam051102/OpenboundCPP/README.md

 A C++ port of the [Openbound engine](https://github.com/WhatPumpkin/Sburb) by WhatPumpkin.
 No affiliation.
 This project is fully usable for the Openbound games, as far as I'm aware (with the exception of saving and loading).
 Please report any issues you come across.

-NOTE: There is not currently a way to define the initialization XML file, meaning that is must be in /levels/openbound/openbound.xml.

 ## Usage
 1. Copy `/levels` and `/resources` directories to the same place as the executable (and any other necessary files).
 2. Run the executable.